MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/how-to-revoscaler-decision-tree.md

 	  24 1.000000e-05     23 0.9794639 0.9795455 0.0004589660

 We see a steady decrease in cross-validation error (xerror) as the number of splits increase, but note that at about nsplit=11 the rate of change slows dramatically.
 The optimal model is probably very near here.
 (The total number of passes through the data is equal to a base of *maxDepth* + 3, plus *xVal* times (*maxDepth* + 2), where *xVal* is the number of folds for cross-validation and *maxDepth* is the maximum tree depth.
-Thus a depth 10 tree with 4-fold cross-validation will require 13 + 48, or 61, passes through the data.)
+Thus a depth 10 tree with 4-fold cross-validation requires 13 + 48, or 61, passes through the data.)

 To prune the tree back, use the *prune.rxDTree* function: